Add a Handles Operator

-In this chapter, we will walk through building our own custom transform operator.
+In this chapter, we will walk through adding the HandleOperator.
 This will be a custom operator that inherits the built in handle operator and extends its functionality.

 A common use case for a 3D printing application is to offer the ability to position and transform parts around the printing plane.
 We have already demonstrated (in Section 4) how we can move any node in the scene by providing a transformation matrix to setNodeMatrix, but HOOPS Communicator offers much more for transforms through its built in HandleOperator.
 Handles are added scene elements that can update the position of your parts through user interaction, rather than needing to call setNodeMatrix programmatically.
-If you refer back to the first screenshot of our finished application, you can see handles (attached to the highlighted node) that allow us to translate and rotate our part.
+The following video demonstrates what we will be building in this section.

 The starter code provides the skeleton code for setting event listeners to several UI elements in our application.
 In the file app.js review the main class method setEventListeners().
 You'll notice the first event listener is for the "Show Handles" button with id="handles-button".

 Select a part in the Main Viewer and click "Show Handles" at the bottom of the Inspector window.
 Handles should appear on your selected node.
 Click and drag one of the handles to transform your part.

 You'll notice the Node Net Matrix information is not updating.
 Add the following event listener to mainViewer.setCallback(...):